Krazy House (film): Development

-Writer-directors “Steffen & Flip” (Steffen Haars and Flip van der Kuil) co-produce alongside Maarten Swart for Kaap Holland Film who have Jorn Baars serving as executive producer, along with Todd Brown of XYZ Films.
-Splendid Films is handling distribution of the film in the Benelux region.
+Writer-directors “Steffen & Flip” (Steffen Haars and Flip van der Kuil) co-produced alongside Maarten Swart for Kaap Holland Film who have Jorn Baars serving as executive producer, along with Todd Brown of XYZ Films.
+Splendid Film handled distribution of the film in the Benelux region.
 The project had support from the Netherlands Film Production Incentive who revealed in 2020 they had given €526,995 to the project.
 Additional support came from the Netherlands Film Fund and the Abraham Tuschinski Fund Foundation.

 Filming

 Principal photography took place in Amsterdam in mid-January 2022.
 Filming wrapped prior to XYZ Films taking on North American sales for the film at the European Film Market in February 2023.
-Lead actor Nick Frost was quoted by Variety as saying the production was a “completely bonkers project to be a part of and I’ve absolutely loved every minute of it.”
-Silverstone told The Hollywood Reporter “I had a ball in Amsterdam, making a film with these amazing interesting filmmakers”.
+Lead actor Nick Frost was quoted by Variety as saying the production was a "completely bonkers project to be a part of and I’ve absolutely loved every minute of it."
+Silverstone told The Hollywood Reporter "I had a ball in Amsterdam, making a film with these amazing interesting filmmakers".

+Release

+The film premiered in the Midnight section at the Sundance Film Festival on January 20, 2024, and was theatrically released in the Netherlands on May 16, 2024 by Splendid Film.

+Reception

+In a negative review, Jordan Mintzer of The Hollywood Reporter wrote, "Krazy House hardly elicits a laugh, even if a sitcom-style laugh track plays throughout the first part of the movie, which was shot to fit the old 4:3 boob tube aspect ratio.
+When the Russians arrive to wreak havoc and the film expands to widescreen, it becomes so persistent in its pursuit of bad and bawdy humor that it's truly a test to sit through, not because of the gross-out factor but because the jokes are all kind of loud and dumb."

+Meagan Navarro of Bloody Disgusting also gave the film a negative review and wrote, "There's a very hyper-specific audience in mind for Krazy House, the type that doesn't mind hollow exercises in shock value and gag-inducing humor without aim.
+But mostly, Krazy House just feels like a grating marathon of purposeless excess, devoid of effective humor.
+It somehow makes an 86-minute runtime feel like an absolute slog.
+The equivalent of nails on a chalkboard."